Tamschi/linotype/README.md

 [![crev reviews](https://web.crev.dev/rust-reviews/badge/crev_count/linotype.svg)](https://web.crev.dev/rust-reviews/crate/linotype/)
 [![Zulip Chat](https://img.shields.io/endpoint?label=chat&url=https%3A%2F%2Fiteration-square-automation.schichler.dev%2F.netlify%2Ffunctions%2Fstream_subscribers_shield%3Fstream%3Dproject%252Flinotype)](https://iteration-square.schichler.dev/#narrow/stream/project.2Flinotype)

-A keyed list reprojector that can optionally pin its values.
+A keyed sequence reprojector that can optionally pin its values.

+It can act as list state reconciliator for data-driven GUIs.

-This component can be used to manage item-associated state of a changing sequence, like in dynamically generated lists of stateful GUI components.
+More generally speaking, this library can be used to manage item-associated state of a changing sequence.

+## Audience

-As such, it is optimised for flexible use (requiring only [`Eq`](https://doc.rust-lang.org/stable/std/cmp/trait.Eq.html) for keys, with automatic key cache and flexible lifetimes) and relatively low entry counts.
+This crate is optimised for flexible use (requiring only [`Eq`](https://doc.rust-lang.org/stable/std/cmp/trait.Eq.html) for keys, with automatic key cache and flexible lifetimes) and relatively low entry counts.

-That is: It can act as part of a list state reconciliator for data-driven GUIs.
+If you're looking to reconcile associated states for a list with many items, especially with large changes to the list between reprojections, a different approach may be more appropriate.

 ## Installation